 Roof to Wall Intersection: Much like it sounds, this is an area where a roof plane meets a wall of the home.
 This can be either a sidewall connection or a headwall connection.
 When looking at a roof dormer, the sidewall would be on each side of the dormer and the headwall would be along the bottom of the dormer.

-Sidewall: One of the walls used in roof flashing, specifically in base and step flashing.
+Sidewall: One of the walls used in the roof flashing, specifically in base and step flashing.
 Sidewalls are vertical walls intersecting with the roof deck surface.
 It connects the edges of a sloping roof deck.

 Counterflashing: Flashing that is embedded into or sealed against a wall or other vertical structure and is lapped down and over the wall flashing.